nestauk/asf_hp_market_tracker/be/es/README.md

 Be careful about which index you specify, as the data will be overwritten if you specify an existing index.

+You can also specify a single domain by supplying a second argument:

+`npm run runLogstashPipeline -- test staging`

 Also of note: If the passwords for any of the DBs change, you must ssh into the server and change the `{env}.rc` file, where `env` is the name of the enviroment whose DB's password